 <fi:AssessIndic Type="MSY"> </fi:AssessIndic> Assessment Indicator contains indicator data commonly generated using stock assessment methods (e.g. fishing mortality, biomass, recruitment, abundance index).
 According to the FAO Fisheries Glossary, an indicator is "a variable, pointer, or index.
 Its fluctuation reveals the variations in key elements of a system.
 The position and trend of the indicator in relation to reference points or values indicate the present state and dynamics of the system.
-Indicators provide a bridge between objectives and action"... <fi:Projection> Projection contains stock projections and policy options. </fi> Projection contains stock projections and policy options.
-Projection> Reference Point contains reference point data for a stock or a fishery.
+Indicators provide a bridge between objectives and action"... <fi:Projection> Projection contains stock projections and policy options. </fi>Options. (fi:RefPoint> Reference Point contains reference point data for a stock or a fishery.
 According to the FAO Fisheries Glossary, "a reference point indicates a particular state of a fishery indicator corresponding to a situation considered as desirable (Target reference point, TRP) or undesirable and requiring immediate action (Limit reference point, LRP, and Threshold reference point, ThRP)".

-Assessment Models <fi: Assessment Models >
+Assessment Models <fi:AssessmentModels>

-Type: eg Age-structured

-Next instance presenting a distinct assessment using different type of Model.
+Type: eg Age-structured(see list of controlled terms)Next instance presenting a distinct assessment using different type of Model.
 The same topic structure presented above would apply here.